neet/masto.js/README.md

 In this quick start, we'll look at how to create a simple Mastodon bot that publishes a post using _Masto.js_.

 First, you must install _Node.js_ and _npm_ in your environment.
 Follow [the npm official guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for the setup, and proceed to the next step.
-Alternatively, you can use _yarn_, _pnpm_ or other package managers to install Masto.js.
+Alternatively, you can use _yarn_, _pnpm_, or other package managers to install Masto.js.

-The minimal required version of dependencies is as follows
+The minimal required version of dependencies is as follows:

 - **Node.js**: `>= 18.x`
 - **npm**: `>= 9.x`
 - **TypeScript** (optional peer dependency): `>= 5.0.0`

-If you could successfully install _Node.js_ and _npm_, create your first _Masto.js_ project with the following command.
+If you successfully installed _Node.js_ and _npm_, create your first _Masto.js_ project with the following command.
 Assume you're using a POSIX-compatible operating system.

 Create a directory and initialise your project.